 - Post-treatment process — Once the electrodeposition process is complete, the substrate is ready for post-treatment.
 This involves rinsing the substrate in water to remove any remaining contaminants.
 This may require several rounds.
 Finally, all that’s left to do is thoroughly dry the substrate.
 Sometimes, if further protection is required passivates can be used in the post-treatment process.

-If you have any questions regarding zinc plating near me, we have experienced, trained staff ready to give you extensive technical advice and support.
+If you have any questions regarding zinc plating near me, we have years of experience and highly trained staff ready to give you extensive technical advice and support.
 As one of the country’s leading zinc nickel plating companies, we will go the extra mile to meet your plating requirements.

 If you have found this blog helpful, you may wish to read our previous blog on Zinc Plate Passivate.